The 85 Fund

 The 85 Fund, also known as the Honest Elections Project, and formerly known as the Judicial Education Project, is a 501(c)(3) organization based in Washington D.C.
 It is among a network of conservative organizations associated with Leonard Leo, a longtime prominent figure in the Federalist Society, that are funded mostly by anonymous donors.
-The 85 Fund was founded to counter the influence of Arabella Advisors, a liberal group with a similar structure.
 The 85 Fund had revenue of over $65 million in 2020 and, with the Concord Fund, acts as a funding hub for other organizations in the Leo network.

+As the Honest Elections Project, it participated in lawsuits during the 2020 United States presidential election and ran advertisements against mail-in voting.
+It is a proponent of the independent state legislature theory that posits state legislatures have sole authority to establish and enforce state election laws and rules.
+Leo has said that the fund-raising prowess of Arabella Advisors, a liberal consulting firm, was an inspiration for the 85 Fund to serve a similar function on the right.

 Organization and finances

-The secretary of The 85 Fund is Carrie Severino, who is the president of the Judicial Crisis Network.
-The 85 Fund is closely connected to Leonard Leo, the vice president of the Federalist Society.
+The secretary of The 85 Fund is Carrie Severino, who is the president of the Concord Fund.
+Both funds are closely connected to Leonard Leo, the chairman of CRC Advisors and former vice president of the Federalist Society.
 The group's 2017 tax return listed a payment of $675,000 to the BH Group, an employer of Leo.
 Neil Corkery formerly served as president of the group.

 Between 2012 and 2017, the group raised $46 million.
 In 2018, more than 99% of the group's funding came from a single $7.8 million donation from Donors Trust, a donor-advised fund.
 In 2020, The 85 Fund received $20 million in donations from Donors Trust.

+Leo is a powerful figure in fund-raising and expertise for the American conservative movement.
+He has said that the 85 Fund was inspired by the fund-raising of Arabella Advisors, a liberal consulting firm that advises donors.

+Politico reported in August 2023 that Attorney General for the District of Columbia Brian Schwalb was investigating Leo and his network of nonprofit groups.
+Schwalb's office did not confirm or deny the existence of a probe.